Skip to content

 phenotype = pd.read_csv('path/to/csv/file/')

-# phenotype the cells based on the workflow provided
+# Apply phenotyping to cells based on the specified workflow

 Source code in scimap/tools/_phenotype_cells.py